zopefoundation/Zope/docs/INSTALL.rst

 Using ``plone.recipe.zope2instance``
 ++++++++++++++++++++++++++++++++++++
-To make your life a lot easier, you can use ``plone.recipe.zope2instance`` to automate a lot of the configuration tasks from in the following document, :doc:`operation`. ``plone.recipe.zope2instance`` has a myriad configuration options, please see the
+To make your life a lot easier, you can use ``plone.recipe.zope2instance`` to automate a lot of the configuration tasks from the following document, :doc:`operation`. ``plone.recipe.zope2instance`` has a myriad configuration options, please see the
 `PyPI page <https://pypi.org/project/plone.recipe.zope2instance/>`_.